CourtIQ/courtiq-backend/README.md

 make start
 ```

+This command will:
-This command will populate the environment variables from 1Password and start all services using Docker Compose.
+1. Populate environment variables from 1Password using the `populate-env.sh` script.
+2. Start all services using Docker Compose.

 ### Other Useful Commands